• Individual Investor

 Indirect rollover

 You also have the option to request an indirect rollover.
-With this option, assets are first distributed to you, usually by a check, and you are responsible for sending the check to the receiving organization.
+With this option, assets are first distributed to you, usually by a check, and you are responsible for sending a check to the receiving organization.
 However, in this case, the employer plan administrator must withhold 20% of the distribution towards any taxes you may owe.
 If distributions are from an IRA, tax withholding may be waived.

 • Retirement assets are sent directly to you